 Another of my fellow sufferers in the Florey Building was Jan, a geology postgrad from Germany who’d done his national service in the Gebirgsjäger (look it up) and drove a khaki Volkswagen camper van.
-(His father, he told me, had been a Panzer commander whose greatest victory had been to manage to be captured by Monty, rather than the Russians.)
+(His father, he told me, had been a Panzer commander whose greatest victory had been to get captured by Monty rather than the Russians.)
 Jan suggested that we drive to Madrid, via Plymouth-Santander; the van was on its last legs, but it chugged over the snow-clad sierras from Cantabria to Castile.

-I pounded the streets of old Madrid until I found an inexpensive and agreeable-looking pension in Calle del León (where the great Cervantes was born), not far from the Biblioteca Nacional, the Hemeroteca Municipal and other academic institutions of possible use for the study of Emilia Pardo Bazán’s cuentos, the subject of my thesis.
-The next day I presented myself at the Instituto Valencia de Don Juan, where I was required to spend six weeks in quiet and profitable study.
+I pounded the streets of old Madrid until I found an inexpensive and agreeable-looking pension in Calle del León (where the great Cervantes was born), not far from the Biblioteca Nacional, the Hemeroteca Municipal and other academic institutions of possible relevance to Emilia Pardo Bazán’s cuentos, the subject of my thesis.
+The next day I presented myself at the Instituto Valencia de Don Juan, where I was required to spend my six weeks in quiet and profitable study.
 The librarian treated me to a nugatory welcome speech, after which we nipped to the bar across the road for a bracing mid-morning drink.
-I never understood the catalogue, or discovered if anything in it was likely to be of help to me.
+I never understood the catalogue, or discovered if anything in it was likely to be of use to me.

-Taking advantage of an introduction from Félix de Azúa, a Spanish novelist whom I’d worked with at Oxford, I interviewed a young man called Javier Marías, who had written several novels and translated Tristram Shandy into Spanish (he was still under 30), and was now having a crack at Conrad.
+Taking advantage of an introduction from Félix de Azúa, a Spanish novelist I’d worked with at Oxford, I interviewed Javier Marías, who had written several novels and translated Tristram Shandy into Spanish (he was still under 30), and was now having a crack at Conrad.

 This man was obviously going places

-The three excerpts were published a year later in an Edinburgh-based magazine called Cencrastus.
+The three excerpts were published a year later in an Edinburgh-based literary magazine called Cencrastus.
 I am sure that this is the first example of Javier Marías’s work to be published in English.
-But I don’t imagine it attracted a great deal of attention, because Marías was then unknown in the UK – almost as anonymous as me, in fact.
+I don’t imagine it attracted a great deal of attention because Marías was then unknown in the UK – almost as anonymous as me, in fact.

-A few years later Javier Marías arrived at Oxford (I was still a resident member of the University) as the latest in a long line of eminent lectores.
-He was obliged, as was I, to take part in the dreadful Spanish seminars in St Giles, which were attended by some “real characters” – not least them, the extraordinary, charismatic Professor Sir Peter Russell.
-On one occasion an American postgrad was dithering on about Lorca, and how difficult it must have been to be a homosexual in the 1930s, etc. Prof Russell waited for a few seconds then said, “I believe I am correct in saying that I am the only person in this room who knew Lorca, and I can assure you that being a homosexual in Spain in the 1930s was not a problem”.
+A few years later, Javier Marías arrived at Oxford (I was still a resident member of the University) as the latest in a long line of eminent lectores.
+He was obliged, as was I, to take part in the dreadful Spanish seminars in St Giles, which were attended by some “real characters” – not the least of them, the extraordinary, charismatic Professor Sir Peter Russell.
+On one occasion an American postgrad was blathering on about Lorca, and how difficult it must have been to be an “out” homosexual in the 1930s, etc. Peter Russell waited for a few seconds, then said, “I think I am correct in saying that I am the only person in this room who knew Lorca, and I can assure you that being a homosexual in Spain in the 1930s was not a problem”.
 I don’t recall if Marías was present, but he would have loved it.

 It was a devastating, unforgettable moment